spryker/docker-sdk/docs/06-configuring-services.md

 :::(Info) ()
-* Before you start configuring a service, make sure to install or update Docker SDK to the latest version:
+* Before you start configuring a service, make sure to install or update the Docker SDK to the latest version:
 ```bash
 git clone https://github.com/spryker/docker-sdk.git ./docker
 ```